karan-seangar/Bridgelabz_2115000509/README.md

 ## 06-02-2025
 ## UML Diagram
--The UML (Unified Modeling Language) diagram below provides a visual representation of the system's structure and behavior.
+- The UML (Unified Modeling Language) diagram below provides a visual representation of the system's structure and behavior.
 It helps in understanding the relationships between different components, classes, and modules.
-#Diagram Types
+# Diagram Types
--Class Diagram
+- Class Diagram
-  -A Class Diagram represents the static structure of a system.
+  - A Class Diagram represents the static structure of a system.
 It shows the system's classes, their attributes, methods, and relationships (e.g., inheritance, associations, dependencies).
--Object Diagram
+- Object Diagram
-  -An Object Diagram represents a snapshot of objects (instances of classes) at a particular moment.
+  - An Object Diagram represents a snapshot of objects (instances of classes) at a particular moment.
 It shows how objects are related at    runtime.
--Sequence Diagram
+- Sequence Diagram
-  -A Sequence Diagram represents the flow of messages between objects over time.
+  - A Sequence Diagram represents the flow of messages between objects over time.
 It is useful for visualizing interactions in a scenario.
-#Relationship
+# Relationship
--Association (solid line) → Shows a connection between classes.
+- Association (solid line) → Shows a connection between classes.
--Aggregation (hollow diamond) → A whole-part relationship where parts can exist independently.
+- Aggregation (hollow diamond) → A whole-part relationship where parts can exist independently.
--Composition (filled diamond) → A strong whole-part relationship where parts cannot exist without the whole.
+- Composition (filled diamond) → A strong whole-part relationship where parts cannot exist without the whole.
--Inheritance (arrow with an empty triangle) → Represents the "is-a" relationship.
+- Inheritance (arrow with an empty triangle) → Represents the "is-a" relationship.
--Dependency (dashed arrow) → One class depends on another.
+- Dependency (dashed arrow) → One class depends on another.